Welcome to Marist International Programs!

 - Your passport must be valid at least 3 months beyond the date of your return (your program end date) to the United States.

 HTH medical insurance is required for every participant in a Marist study abroad program.

 The cost for HTH coverage is included in the MIP fee.

 As an HTH customer abroad, you are eligible for global emergency assistance, 24 hours a day.

 - Outside the US, call +1.610.254.8771 (collect)

-If you require medical evacuation, you must contact HTH Worldwide in advance or your evacuation may not be eligible for reimbursement.
+If medical evacuation is necessary, you must contact HTH Worldwide in advance, or the evacuation may not be eligible for reimbursement.
 Available services include:

 - Medical evacuation planning and coordination